purduesigbots/pros-doxygen-docs/docs/tutorials/walkthrough/creating-c-project.md

 `autonomous.cpp`, and `opcontrol.cpp`; after PROS kernel 3.2.0:
 `main.cpp`) to `.c`.

-\note Testing Notes

-\warning Testing Warning
+\warning

-> **warning**
->
-> Do not change any of the PROS header files in this process.
-That will cause the wrong files to be
-> :   included in your project, and will likely prevent compilation.
->     Only modify the extensions of the `.cpp` files.
+  Do not change any of the PROS header files in this process.
+That will cause the wrong files to be included in your project, and will likely prevent compilation.
+Only modify the extensions of the `.cpp` files.
->

 This will compile your PROS project as C code, and will give you access to the [C API](../../api/c/index.html).